 “Angel of Yahweh.”
+The phrase “angel of Yahweh” is translated as “the angel of the Lord” in most English versions.
+It appears more than 60 times in the Bible and appears to be an angel who is high ranking in God’s hierarchy of angels, however, that is never clearly stated and so it could be that “angel of Yahweh” refers to an angel that was on special assignment from God at that time.
 It is believed by some Trinitarians that in the Old Testament “the angel of the Lord” is Jesus Christ before he supposedly “incarnated” as a human.
-This point is disputed by many, and with good reason.
+That point is disputed, and with good reason.
 There is not a single verse that actually says that Jesus Christ is the angel of the Lord.
-The entire doctrine is built from assumption.
+The entire doctrine is built from assumptions.
 Why then, if the doctrine is not stated, do so many people believe it?
 The reason is that it is very awkward for Trinitarians to believe that Jesus is co-equal and co-eternal with God from the beginning of time, and yet he never appears in the Old Testament.
-Since one cannot miss the active role that Jesus plays today as Head of the Church, is it possible that he could have been around throughout the entire Old Testament and yet never have gotten involved with mankind?
-A Trinitarian answer to this question is to place Jesus in the Old Testament by assumption: he must be “the angel of the Lord.”
+Since Jesus Christ plays a very active role today as Head of the Church, it does not seem likely that he could have been around throughout the entire Old Testament and yet he never got involved with people.
+Therefore, many Trinitarians assume that “the angel of the Lord” is Jesus Christ.

 A study of the appearances of the angel of the Lord reveals that sometimes he is addressed as the angel and sometimes he is addressed as “the Lord” or “God” (see Gen. 16:13 and Judges 6:16).
 The Jewish law of agency explains why this is so.
 According to the Jewish understanding of agency, the agent was regarded as the person himself.
 This is well expressed in The Encyclopedia of the Jewish Religion: